Table of Contents

 The chemicals industry stands at a critical juncture, poised to revolutionize its raw material sourcing to combat the looming specter of climate change.
 A recent report from the esteemed Royal Society sheds light on the imperative for the industry to pivot away from fossil-based feedstocks towards more sustainable alternatives.
-Let’s delve into the challenges and opportunities awaiting this transformation.
+Let’s delve into the challenges and opportunities, how the chemicals industry can achieve decarbonization by leveraging sustainable feedstocks, reducing emissions, and adopting innovative solutions to transition to a more environmentally responsible future.

 Transitioning from Fossil-Based Feedstocks